-Mix together the cornstarch, sugar, and salt in a saucepan.
+In a saucepan, mix together the cornstarch, sugar, and salt.

-Whisk in the coconut milk and simmer over medium-low heat, stirring constantly until the mixture thickens and it's thoroughly cooked through, for about 6 minutes.
+Whisk in the coconut milk and simmer over medium-low heat, stirring constantly until the mixture thickens and is thoroughly cooked through, for about 6 minutes.

-Remove the saucepan from the heat and pour the pudding into individual dessert cups.
+Remove the saucepan from the heat and pour the pudding into individual dessert cups or ramekins.

-Allow the pudding to cool off a bit, then chill it in the refrigerator for at least 1 hour.
+Allow the pudding to cool off a bit before placing it in the refrigerator for at least 1 hour.

-- Some recipes advise letting the pudding sit in the refrigerator for 2 hours so it sets completely, or even overnight if you want to unmold it for a more elegant presentation.
+- For a firmer tembleque: Let the pudding sit in the refrigerator for 2 hours so it sets completely, or even overnight if you want to unmold it for a more elegant presentation.

-- You can strain the pudding before chilling it if you want to ensure that it comes out perfectly smooth.
+- For a smoother texture: Strain the pudding before chilling to ensure it comes out perfectly silky with no clumps.

-- You can also use creamed coconut and regular pasteurized milk.
-Use one part creamed coconut to five parts milk.
+- Use one part creamed coconut to five parts milk for a lighter version.